 All ASP.NET sessions are originally stored in their "primaryCache".
 Then, when the user is bumped to another region, the Multi-Region ASP.NET Session State Provider for NCache in that region notices that this ASP.NET Session is from another region.
 And, it connects to the corresponding "secondaryCache" and moves the ASP.NET Session to its "primaryCache" so it is available from here.

 First of all, there is no programming required to use NCache as your Multi-Region ASP.NET Session State Provider.
 You simply modify your web.config and specify NCache as your Session State Provider (SSP).
-See details on Configuring Multi-Region ASP.NET Session State Provider for NCache.
-Following are some of the benefits for using NCache as your Multi-Region ASP.NET Session State Provider:
+Refer to the page on configuring Multi-Region ASP.NET Session State Provider.
+Following are some of the benefits of using NCache as your Multi-Region ASP.NET Session State Provider: